ImageFormat BGRX8888

 Description

 The BGRX8888 field is a member of the ImageFormat enumeration in the Sandbox namespace.
 This format represents an image with 32 bits per pixel, where each pixel is composed of 8 bits for blue, 8 bits for green, 8 bits for red, and 8 bits for padding (X).
-The padding byte is typically unused and can be set to any value, often zero.
-This format does not include an alpha channel, making it suitable for images where transparency is not required.
+The padding is typically used to align the data to a 32-bit boundary, but it is not used for storing color information.

 Usage